protivinsky/omoment/README.rst

 <https://github.com/Farama-Foundation/Gymnasium>`_)
 provides similar functionality as a part of its normalization of observations and rewards (in gym.wrappers.normalize.RunningMeanStd).
-The functionality is fairly limited as it was developed for a particular use case, but the calculation is fast and it is possible to compose the results.
+The functionality is fairly limited as it was developed for a particular use case, but the calculation is fast, and it is possible to compose the results.
 It does not support weights though.

 Documentation
 -------------